cawyse9/Ambient-BD-WP1-DMP/README.md

 ### Dataset and Folder Overview

 A file and folder naming schema will be used to organise the data based on the domain and measurement instrument.
-The folder and file name schema are closely related (see below) and data from each participant will be easily identified across the datasets by their primary identification key (individual_ID)
+The folder and file name schema are closely related (see below) and data from each participant will be easily identified across the datasets by their primary identification key (studyID)
 <br>

 ### File Naming